curtispuetz/pypp-docs/docs/external_libraries/opengl_example.md

 ## Our API

-Now lets define our libraries API.
-Under `pypp_opengl` we will add the following Python files:
+Now, let's define our libraries API.
+Under `pypp_opengl`, we will add the following Python files:

 ```python
 # __init__.py